-Higher National Certificate (HNC) Engineering (two pathways) 2022 Entry
+Higher National Certificate (HNC) Engineering

-This course has two available specialist pathways:
+This is a Institute of Technology programme and has two available specialist pathways:

 - HNC in Engineering – Electrical and Electronic

 - HNC in Engineering – Multi-skill General Engineering

 With excellent facilities and industry experienced tutors, studying Higher National Certificate (HNC) in Engineering with us will help you develop the skills, knowledge and behaviours needed to meet the demands of employers in a rapidly evolving engineering sector; helping you adapt to a constantly changing world.

 The mandatory elements of the course provide students and higher apprentices with core engineering knowledge, skills and techniques which all engineers require, irrespective of current or future specialism; such as engineering maths & science and project design & management.
 Specialist units have been selected to reflect regional engineering & manufacturing employer skills requirements (as much as possible), whether following the ‘general multi-skill’ pathway or the ‘electrical electronic’ pathway.
 Full-time and part-time available - 1 year full-time/2 years part-time.

 Part-time : two years, one day per week, course runs September - July, during the usual college term times.